 However for many employees who suffer from a mental health problem, work can be a lifeline and it has been proven that being employed can have a positive impact on mental health (BBC, 2016).

-When employees feel good about themselves and feel supported by their employers they are more likely to work productively, interact well with others and make a valuable contribution to the workplace (ACAS, 2018).
+When employees feel good about themselves and feel mental health employment support by their employers they are more likely to work productively, interact well with others and make a valuable contribution to the workplace (ACAS, 2018).
 However this can only be achieved through creating and nurturing a mentally healthy working environment and supporting those who suffer from mental health problems (See Me Scotland, 2018).

 The following steps can be taken by employers to help promote the mental health and wellbeing of their workforce and create a supportive environment: